brave/browser-laptop/docs/state.md

       pinnedTopSites: [string], // list of pinned sites to be used on gridLayout.
 Defaults to 1 Brave-related site; see data/newTabData.js => pinnedTopSites
       sites: [string], // list of sites to be used on gridLayout.
 Defaults to 6 Brave-related sites; see data/newTabData.js => topSites
-      updatedStamp: number, // timestamp for when the data was last updated },
+      updatedStamp: number, // timestamp for when the data was last updated
+      showDeprecationNotice: boolean // if true, show a Muon deprecation on new tab page },
     preferences: {
       backupNotifyCount: number, // number of times user has been reminded to backup wallet